acids-ircam/RAVE/README.md

 pip install -r requirements.txt
 ```

+Detailed instructions to setup a training station for this project are available [here](docs/training_setup.md).

 ## Preprocessing

 RAVE comes with two command line utilities, `resample` and `duration`. `resample` allows to pre-process (silence removal, loudness normalization) and augment (compression) an entire directory of audio files (.mp3, .aiff, .opus, .wav, .aac). `duration` prints out the total duration of a .wav folder.